Wrath of the First Lantern: Main story

 Young Hal sees Volthoom, who says that he is an angel who can bring his father back; he only has to wish for it.
 Tearful, the boy accepts and Volthoom uses his despair to regain his full power.
 Sinestro returns to the Yellow Central Battery and summons Parallax, becoming his latest host.
 Sinestro completely controls Parallax, becoming even more powerful, but Volthoom reminds Sinestro that he is the First Lantern as well as a God and defeats him.
 Hal returns to the Dead Zone.
 There, he meets his father, who says that he and his mother are very proud of him.
 Hal Jordan goes to the tomb of Nekron (an entity of the Black Lantern Corps) and frees him.

 Hal Jordan extracts the emotional spectrum from Volthoom, while warning Sinestro about killing Volthoom, and Nekron kills him with his scythe.
-As he embraces his younger self and reclaims his title as a green lantern, Hal Jordan moves on from his parents' death when the Sinestro Corps were Sinestro to attack the Green Lanterns.
-Hal Jordan and Sinestro engage in a climactic battle, but Sinestro reveals that he had killed all of the Guardians of the Universe, except Ganthet, for them being indirectly responsible for his planet's destruction and betrayal to the corps, but left one for Atrocitus.
+As he embraces his younger self and reclaims his title as a green lantern, Hal moves on from his parents' death when the Sinestro Corps were Sinestro to attack the Green Lanterns.
+Hal and Sinestro engage in a climactic battle, but Sinestro reveals that he had killed all of the Guardians of the Universe, except Ganthet, for them being indirectly responsible for his planet's destruction and betrayal to the corps, but left one for Atrocitus.
 Sinestro prepares to leave Oa, leaving the Corps in the hands of Hal and the Templar Guardians.
 Before they leave, Hal asks Sinestro the question he was about to make while they were on Ysmault: "Were we ever truly friends"?
 Sinestro and his Corps depart from Oa, but not before Sinestro answers Hal's question: "That's the tragedy of all of this, Jordan.
 Hal.
 We'll always be friends".